joseph-el/AST_Recursive-Descent-Parser/README.md

 ## Overview

-This repository contains an implementation of a Recursive Descent Parser (RDB) for a simple arithmetic expression language using C++17, along with the construction of Abstract Syntax Trees (AST) from parsed expressions.
+This repository contains an implementation of a Recursive Descent Parser (RDB) for arithmetic expression language using ```C++17```, along with the construction of Abstract Syntax Trees (AST) from parsed expressions.
 The grammar and syntax rules defined here serve as the foundation for parsing mathematical expressions.

 <img width="1131" alt="rdb" src="https://github.com/joseph-el/Recursive-Descent-Parser-AST/assets/80905157/9bce961c-1f39-4f1b-a196-6f5600b23a85">